Good Samaritan Stops Would-be Burglar In His Tracks

 Leon yelled, “You’re not taking my car.”

 The two fought again and Leon managed to pull him out of the driver’s seat.
-The bad guy then ran away.
+The suspect then ran away.

 Leon suffered minor injuries.

 The suspect is described as a slim black man with two tattoos on his face.
 One says “2017” under his left eye and there’s an unknown tattoo under and over his right eye.
-He’s between 6′ – 6’2″, in his late teen or early 20’s, weighs about 160 pounds, with short hair.
+He is between 6′ – 6’2″, in his late teen or early 20’s, weighs about 160 pounds, with short hair.
 He was wearing a black t-shirt and white basketball shorts.

+Leon says he knew he took a risk going after the man but said, “I’m fed up with people taking from people who work hard for a living.
+At some time I was scared but this is where my mother shops, my sister shops, my wife and daughter shop, and they should feel safe to shop.”

 If you recognize the suspect, please call Broward County Crime Stoppers at 954-493-TIPS (8477).